Midwest

 Outside, guests can stroll along walking paths with benches and gazebos while watching the stunning view as the sun drops below the mountains and the sky’s fiery colors are reflected in the lake below.
 Adjacent to the hotel is the Spa Chateau, a 14,000-square-foot full-service spa.
 There’s also a number of activities on site, including indoor and outdoor pools, a private lake marina, and an activities club for children.

-Chateau on the Lake Resort Spa & Convention Center
+Chateau on the Lake Resort Spa and Convention Center

 Branson